groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.4 =
+* If a label is not present in a custom text field then use the placeholder as that is the next likely place.

 = 1.0.3 =
 * Changed WPGH_Contact_Query can now accept optin_status as an array of status options.
 * Added the broadcast reporting view